ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week11 Ethics.md

 | Could possibly lead to an even better solution than the third-party software uses | Will lead to awkward questions if I fail, and my only excuse is that "God didn't show me how to solve it", especially in a secular workplace |

 📜 __Script:__
 > ___Me:___ Father in heaven, I ask that you would give me wisdom with this assignment.
-I feel inadequate,and I have no idea what to do or how to solve it.
+I feel inadequate, and I have no idea what to do or how to solve it.
 Please, if it's your will, show me the way, and help me to be faithful to my employer and do excellent work for you.\
 > ___God:___ Just add the semicolon at the end of line 357.\
 > ___Me:___ Bless the Lord, O my soul!!!\